 One last trick

-Make your chili the day before.
-Second-day chili is always best, so go ahead and make it the day before.
+Make your chili the day before, because second-day chili is always best!
 Or at the very least make a double batch, because you seriously will want to try second-day chili.

 Ah, and don’t forget the keto ‘cornbread’!

-Truly heartwarming and packing a big (big!) flavor punch, this paleo and keto chili is bound to have you swooning!
-Plus, it's truly ideal for meal prepping away.
+Truly heartwarming and packing a big (biiiiig!) flavor punch, this paleo and keto chili is bound to have you swooning!
+Oh, and there's no skipping the 'cornbread'!

 - 3 cloves garlic ran through a press